plantain-00/clean-release/README.md

-askVersion | boolean? | if true, will ask promp version changesGitStaged | boolean? | if true, will make sure all changes is git staged execOptions | childProcess.ExecOptions? | passed to `childProcess.exec`
+askVersion | boolean? | if true, will ask promp version changesGitStaged | boolean? | if true, will make sure all changes is git staged execOptions | childProcess.ExecOptions? | passed to `childProcess.exec` onlyChangedPackages | boolean? | if true, for monorepo, only bump changed packages

 ## post script